-- You could receive money from a $17 million class action Settlement — but you must file a claim by April 29, 2019.
-No receipt needed.
+- You could receive money from the $17 million class action settlement — but you must file a claim by April 29, 2019.
+No proof of purchase necessary.

 - VIZIO will delete viewing data it collected during the class period.

-- VIZIO has stopped collecting viewing-data collection without affirmative consent and has revised its disclosures for new Smart TVs
+- VIZIO has stopped collecting viewing data without affirmative consent and has revised its disclosures for new smart TV owners

-Estimated monetary compensation is between $13 and $31 per television.
-You could receive more or less depending in part on how many class members submit eligible claims.
+Estimated monetary compensation is between $13 and $31 per television, but it could be more or less depending in part on how many people submit eligible claims.

-An individual in the United States who purchased a VIZIO Smart Television for personal or household use, and not for resale, that was subsequently connected to the Internet at any time between February 1, 2014 and February 6, 2017.
+You are included in the settlement if you are in the United States and purchased a VIZIO Smart Television for personal or household use (not for resale) and your smart TV was connected to the Internet at any time between February 1, 2014 and February 6, 2017.

-Only one purchaser per Smart TV per household may qualify.
+Only one purchaser per Smart TV per household.
 Anyone who purchased more than one qualifying Smart TV may submit a claim for each TV.

-If you are a member of the Class, your legal rights are affected whether you act or do not act.
+If you are a member of the Class, your legal rights are affected whether you act or not.

 |SUMMARY OF YOUR LEGAL RIGHTS AND OPTIONS||DEADLINE|